YconquestY/cs-629/README.md

 - test2: Multiply two random matrices
 - test3: Multiply two other random matrices

 ## Reflection

 Do you think matrix multiplication is easier in software or hardware?

-What do you think are some of the advantages of your design over software?
+What are some of the advantages of your design over software?

-Why do you think companies produce custom hardware instead of using mass produced chips?
+Why do you think companies produce custom hardware instead of using mass-produced chips?

+## Submission

+To submit your completed lab we ask that you stage, commit, and push your changes to your repo.
+Please include your entire repo including the output files in your submission.
+For more guidance on how to do this please see our piazza post: https://piazza.com/class/lrgt0dgrtpz590/post/27.